-The offer to enter into a VPA-will generally need to accompany the relevant development application or planning proposal.
+The offer to enter into a VPA will generally need to accompany the relevant development application or planning proposal.
+A Letter of Offer template is available on Council's website.
+Unless otherwise agreed with a developer, Council will manage the preparation of any draft VPA.
 Developers should refer to any relevant Council policies and guidelines available on Council's website.